88/gapple-docs/docs/cors.md

 ### `GET /cors/username/:username`
 - What is returned: Raw response from `api.mojang.com/users/profiles/minecraft/`, including any status codes or error messages.
 The only thing added is the `Access-Control-Allow-Origin` header.

+### `GET /cors/names/:uuid`
+- What is returned: Raw response from `api.mojang.com/user/profiles/:uuid/names`, including any status codes or error messages.
+The only thing added is the `Access-Control-Allow-Origin` header.

 ### `GET /cors/optifine/:username`
 - What is returned: An `image/png` object of the user's OptiFine cape
 - On error: An `application/json` response similar to this: